PyxisSociety/SANDAL2/README.md

 SANDAL2 is a SDL2 wrapper which purpose is to make object managment and graphic display easier.

-To generate the Doxygen documentation, use the command :
+To generate the Doxygen documentation, use the command:
 `doxygen Doxyfile`

 ## About the author